malan88/kandr/1/notes.md

 - It is interesting that K&R would like you to mindlessly copy out a program without completely understanding it until, afterward when they explain it.
 I would think they would explain concepts in the program before we copy it!
+- Deleting the `'\0'` appendage in `getl()` in 1.9 doesn't seem to functionally change anything.
+C these days must be smart enough to stop reading regardless of the `'\0'`!
+Otherwise, it should have kept printing memory locations that weren't apart of the string, so I should have just gotten the line followed by gibberish.